-- Representations of linear, quadratic, and exponential relationships using graphs, tables, equations, and contexts. - Symbolic manipulation of expressions in order to solve problems, such as factoring, distributing, multiplying polynomials, expanding exponential expressions, etc.

-- Analysis of the slope of a line multiple ways, including graphically, numerically, contextually (as a rate of change), and algebraically. - Solving equations and inequalities using a variety of strategies, including rewriting (such as factoring, distributing, or completing the square), undoing (such as extracting the square root or subtracting a term from both sides of an equation), and looking inside (such as determining the possible values of the argument of an absolute value expression). - Solving systems of two equations and inequalities with two variables using a variety of strategies, both graphically and algebraically. - Use of rigid transformations (reflection, rotation, translation) and symmetry to demonstrate congruence and develop triangle congruence theorems. - Using coordinates to prove geometric theorems. - Geometric constructions (with compass and straightedge). - Simple geometric proofs (investigate patterns to make conjectures, and formally prove them). - Representations of arithmetic and geometric sequences, including using tables, graphs, and explicit or recursive formulas. - Use of exponential models to solve problems, and to compare to linear models. - Use of function notation. - Statistical analysis of two-variable data, including determining regression lines, correlation coefficients, and creating residual plots. - The differences between association and causation, and interpretation of correlation in context. - Comparison of distributions of one-variable data.
+- Representations of linear, quadratic, and exponential relationships using graphs, tables, equations, and contexts. - Symbolic manipulation of expressions in order to solve problems, such as factoring, distributing, multiplying polynomials, expanding exponential expressions, etc. - Analysis of the slope of a line multiple ways, including graphically, numerically, contextually (as a rate of change), and algebraically. - Solving equations and inequalities using a variety of strategies, including rewriting (such as factoring, distributing, or completing the square), undoing (such as extracting the square root or subtracting a term from both sides of an equation), and looking inside (such as determining the possible values of the argument of an absolute value expression). - Solving systems of two equations and inequalities with two variables using a variety of strategies, both graphically and algebraically. - Use of rigid transformations (reflection, rotation, translation) and symmetry to demonstrate congruence and develop triangle congruence theorems. - Using coordinates to prove geometric theorems. - Geometric constructions (with compass and straightedge). - Simple geometric proofs (investigate patterns to make conjectures, and formally prove them). - Representations of arithmetic and geometric sequences, including using tables, graphs, and explicit or recursive formulas. - Use of exponential models to solve problems, and to compare to linear models. - Use of function notation. - Statistical analysis of two-variable data, including determining regression lines, correlation coefficients, and creating residual plots. - The differences between association and causation, and interpretation of correlation in context. - Comparison of distributions of one-variable data.

-NOTE: Honors and compacted course offerings:
+NOTE: Accelerated compacted course offerings are:

-Math 6H: This course covers all of math 6 standards and includes additional extension activities.

-Math 7/8: This course covers all of math 7 standards and all of math 8 standards.
+Math 6A: This course covers all of math 6 standards and the first half of grade 7 standards.
+Math 7A: This course covers the second half of 7th grade standards and all 8th grade standards.

-Integrated Math 1H: Students who successfully complete Math 7/8 may be recommended for Integrated Math 1H in grade 8.
+Integrated 1: Students who successfully complete these courses may be recommended for Integrated 1 in grade 8.

-This accelerated track is not for everyone.
+\\This accelerated track is not for everyone.
 Students must meet all district and site requirements to be placed in an accelerated class.